google/pik/simd/README.md

     during initial development.
 Analysis tools can warn about some potential inefficiencies, but likely not all.
-We instead provide a carefully chosen set of vector types and operations that are efficient on all target platforms (PPC8, SSE4/AVX2+, ARMv8), plus some useful but less performance-portable operations in an `ext` namespace to make their cost visible.
-For supported operations/types, see go/simd-intersection.
+We instead provide a carefully chosen set of vector types and operations that are efficient on all target platforms (PPC8, SSE4/AVX2+, ARMv8), plus some useful but less performance- portable operations in an `ext` namespace to make their cost visible.

 *   Future SIMD hardware features are difficult to predict.
 For example, AVX2 came with surprising semantics (almost no interaction between 128-bit